hoffstadt/DearPyGui/.github/ISSUE_TEMPLATE/bug_report.md

 3. FOR FIRST-TIME USERS ISSUES,  please use the [Discord server](https://discord.gg/tyE7Gu4).

+4. REMOVE ALL 3RD PARTY LIBRARIES.

-4. PLEASE MAKE SURE that you have: read the FAQ; explored the examples; searched among Issues; and read the link provided in (1) (2).
+5. PLEASE MAKE SURE that you have: read the FAQ; explored the examples; searched among Issues; and read the link provided in (1) (2).

-5. Be mindful that messages are being sent to the e-mail box of "Watching" users.
+6. Be mindful that messages are being sent to the e-mail box of "Watching" users.
 Try to proof-read your messages before sending them.
 Edits are not seen by those users.

-6. Delete points 1-6 and PLEASE FILL THE TEMPLATE BELOW before submitting your issue or we will immediately close it.
+7. Delete points 1-7 and PLEASE FILL THE TEMPLATE BELOW before submitting your issue or we will immediately close it.

 Thank you!